scgbern/scgbib/README.md

 This will test if the changes are ok.
 Fix any problems that appear.
 If there are no problems, make will continue to git pull and push.

-The web version of the scg.bib will be updated automatically by a cron job after a few minutes.
-To update it immediately (if you have ssh access to scg@yogi), just run:

-	make yogi

-If there are conflicts, resolve by running `git mergetool`.

 Remember to do a `git pull` every time before you start to modify your local copy.